AhmadJaber/AhmadJaber/README.md

   What's Going on recently....
 </h4>

-- 🔭 I’m currently working on a Big JamStack Project which i am deploying in Azure.
+- 🔭 I’m currently working on a project based on MedusaJS(The open source shopify alternative)
-- 🌱 I’m currently learning AWS infrastructure with CDK
+- 🌱 I’m currently learning Astro, Svelete, MedusJS.
 - 👯 I’m looking to collaborate on opensource projects
 - 💬 Ask me about Javascript React NextJS
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: 1.Contribute more to Open Source projects, 2.Run 25 kilometers every week.

 <br />